Saint Basil the Great Cathedral, Bucharest

-Saint Basil the Great Cathedral, located at 50 Polonă street, is the first Romanian Greek-Catholic church built in Bucharest.
-The church's patron is Basil of Caesarea and its dedication celebration is on January 1.

-On August 30, 2014 there was a ceremony of inauguration of the first bishop of the Eparchy of Saint Basil the Great of Bucharest inside the Cathedral.
+Saint Basil the Great Cathedral is a Romanian Greek-Catholic church in Bucharest that serves as the cathedral of the Romanian Catholic Eparchy of Bucharest.
+It is located at 50 Polonă Street.
+The church's patron is Basil of Caesarea and its dedication anniversary is celebrated on January 1.
+On August 30, 2014, the church hosted the ceremony of inauguration for the first bishop of the Eparchy of Saint Basil.

 History

 A Greek-Catholic community is attested even before the year 1800, when this group was initially composed of Transylvanian Romanians established in the Wallachian capital.
 Saint Basil exists as a legal entity since 1829 but it was not a place of worship being used as Roman Catholic Chapel at Călărași Street.
 In 1893, during the pastoral care of the future bishop Demetriu Radu, then pastor of the church in Bucharest, was purchased land at 194 Polonă Street (currently number 50), for the construction of a church.
 The acquisition was made on behalf of the Roman Catholic Church, as the authorities did not want the Romanian Church United with Rome, Greek Catholic to own property in the Romanian Old Kingdom.

 After they were late to get the authorization of the construction of the church, the authorities imposed conditions for the construction of the church, such that it would be built in the courtyard (to be less visible to passers-by).
 This is why the church was built at a distance of 30 m from the street.
-The financing of the construction of the church was made by the Greek Catholic faithful in Bucharest, the Greek Catholic Archdiocese of Făgăraș and Alba Iulia and the Catholic Archdiocese of the Latin Rite of Bucharest.
+The financing of the construction of the church was made by the Greek Catholic faithful in Bucharest, the Greek Catholic Archdiocese of Făgăraș and Alba Iulia and the Latin Catholic Archdiocese of Bucharest.
 A significant amount (100,000 Austro-Hungarian krone) was donated to the former parish priest, Demetriu Radu, who later became bishop of the Greek Catholic diocese of Oradea Mare.